joticajulian/koilib/README.md

 # Koilib

 Koinos Library for Javascript and Typescript.
 It can be used in node and browsers.
+The complete documentation can be found at https://joticajulian.github.io/koilib/

 ## Table of Contents